sferez/AI_YOLO_w_Classifier/README.md

 - 'data' contains data to be used for training
 - 'results' contains the results of the experiments
+- 'models' contains the models used for training
+- 'utils' contains the utility (WBF, merging algorithms, etc.)

 Models used during the project and available in code: